gowon-bot/gowon/README.md

   - `scrobblesperalbum`, shows your average scrobbles per album
   - `scrobblespertrack`, shows your average scrobbles per track
   - `sumtop`, shows the sum of your top artists
-  - `top50percent`, shows how many artists make up 50% of your scrobbles
+  - `toppercent`, shows how many artists make up 50% of your scrobbles
   - `all`, all of the above
   - `breadth`, shows your breadth rating
 - Pages